chtoucas/Abc.Maybe/README.md

 ### NuGet Package

 The NuGet package offers full support for:
-- .NET Standard 2.0 / 2.1.
+- .NET Standard 2.0 or later.
-- .NET Framework 4.6.1.
+- .NET Framework 4.5.2 or later.

 The public API is not the same for all targets.
-We currently define two profiles, one is for .NET Standard 2.1, and the other is for .NET Standard 2.0 and .NET Framework 4.6.1; of course, it is a subset of the previous one.
+We currently define two profiles, one is for the platforms implementing .NET Standard 2.1, and the other is for those implementing .NET Standard 2.0, but also for .NET Framework 4.5.2 or later;
+of course, the latter is a subset of the former profile.

 ### Objectives/Features